 When it comes to home damage claims and repairs, there are additional permit costs associated with the action of putting everything back together.
 When the insurance company gives you a settlement offer, they usually will not account for these extra expenses.

 At the point where the check has been cashed and repairs have begun, you will be stuck to pay for these permits with your own money.
 Needless to say, this can add up over time, especially when you have not received everything you were entitled to from your insurance company.

-Hiring a Public Adjuster For a Higher Settlement
+Hire a Public Adjuster For a Higher Settlement!

 The majority of homeowners that go through the claims process alone will experience a lowballed settlement with no way to get around it.
 This is mainly due to the fact that they are not knowledgable on the ins and outs of the business, as well as what their policy covers.